Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING READABILITY.md

 | Green           |9 | **Default**: There is subheading(s) in the text and it is followed and preceded (if applicable) by less than 300 words (cornerstone: 250). **Japanese**: There is subheading(s) in the text and it is followed and preceded (if applicable) by less than 600 characters (cornerstone: 500). | **Subheading distribution**:  Great job!|

 ### 2) Paragraph length
-**What it does**: Checks whether the paragraphs exceed the recommended maximum length
+**What it does**: Checks whether the paragraphs exceed the recommended maximum length.

 **When applies**: When the text (cleaned with sanitizeText) has more than 50 characters.
 This is tied to the TextPresenceAssessment.